sakshamsood3/SakshamSood_102017191_3CS8_SamplingAssignment/README.md

-# Comparing Differen Sampling Techniques for 5 Machine Learning Models

-## Introduction

-# Comparing Sampling Techniques for 5 Machine Learning Models
+# Comparing Different Sampling Techniques for 5 Machine Learning Models

-## Introduction

 The aim of this project is to investigate the efficiency of various sampling methods in producing a balanced dataset for a machine learning model.
 The initial dataset is imbalanced, and as such, random over-sampling and under-sampling techniques are employed to create a balanced dataset.
 The resulting balanced dataset is then subjected to five distinct sampling techniques, and the resulting samples' accuracies are compared across five different machine learning models.